shawn-thorn/shawnthorn.com/content/home/location-vancouver.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 44  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 11  # Order that this section will appear.

-title = "Pricing"
+title = "Operating in and around Vancouver, BC" subtitle = """
-subtitle = ""
+"""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "2"
+  columns = "1"

 [design.background]
   # Apply a background color, gradient, or image.